contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ## 22.7 Role of the Ward Council

-An important role of the ward council is to plan how to care for those in need and to help them become self-reliant (see [7.5.1] and [7.6.2]).
+An important role of the ward council is to plan how to care for those in need and to help them become self-reliant (see [4.4]).
 Council members base these plans on information from ministering interviews and from their own personal contacts with those in need.
 In discussing the needs of members, the council respects the desires of any who request confidentiality.

 As ward councils consider how to care for those with temporal and emotional needs, they do the following: